Christie Hayes

 Christie Ayrna Lynne Hayes is an Australian actress, known for her work on the television series Home and Away as Kirsty Phillips (née Sutherland) who she played from June 2000 to February 2005, and again from May 2008 to October 2009.

-Since 2022 she has co-hosted the Dan & Christie Breakfast radio show.
-Hayes is the sister of actress Katherine Hayes.
+Hayes co-hosted Hobart’s number 1 breakfast show, Dan & Christie on hit100.9 from 2022 until the show was cancelled in 2026.

 Personal life

-Hayes is the second of four girls in her family.
+Hayes is the second of four girls in her family and is the sister to actress Katherine Hayes.
 She grew up in North Nowra.
 She played the flute, and learned to read music at age 8.

 At 21, Hayes married actor/director Greg Hatton in 2008 in the Southern Highlands.
 OK! purchased the rights to their wedding story for $30,000.
 Guests at the wedding included Home and Away cast members and actor Joel Edgerton.
 After five years of marriage, Hayes and Hatton separated then eventually divorced.

 Hayes met wine broker Daniel White a few months later.
 Hayes gave birth to their first child, a son, in October 2014.
 On 24 April 2015, Hayes announced on The Morning Show that she was pregnant again.
 Hayes gave birth to a second son in September 2015.
 In April 2019, Hayes announced she and White had separated.

 Hayes announced her engagement to radio announcer Justin Coombes-Pearce in January 2020.
 The couple decided to elope and were married on 12 May 2021.